NiklasGollenstede/nix-wiplib/modules/hardware/chroot.nix.md

         ssh-enter.opportunistic = lib.mkOption { type = lib.types.bool; default = true; description = ''
             If the entry hook is only partially installed, try to proceed with a notmal SSH connection to the host environment, instead of failing.
         ''; };
+        rootMode.extra-containers.enable = lib.mkEnableOption ''automatic startup (at boot) and updating (with the chroot) of any `config.containers`'';
     }; };